d-MEMP Email Archive for Fall 2015

 Professional Masters Programs

-Duke Master of Engineering Management Program: Course Enrollment Information (Email Special!)
+Duke Master of Engineering Management Program: Course Registration Information (Email special!)

-Hello!
 My name is Staci Thornton and I'm the Academic Coordinator for the Professional Masters Programs.
 I help students with academic planning, including course registration and graduation requirements.
-I wanted to let you know that you will be able to register for classes by Friday, April 18.
-Until your official transcripts and I-20 information have been received by the admissions office you will not be able to enroll in courses.
+I wanted to let you know that you will be able to register for classes by Friday, April 17.
+Until your official transcripts and I-20 information (international students only) have been received and processed by the admissions office you will not be able to enroll in courses.
 If you have received your NetID and password, you are eligible to enroll.
 Please note there is a high volume of mail that still needs to be processed.

 In the d-MEM Program, you are required to complete the following courses to graduate: